Find out what emotional support and practical information is available if you have been the victim of crime.

 Victim Support Scotland gives free and confidential support to victims, witnesses and others affected by crime, including:

-practical help, like help filling in forms for insurance and compensation and assisting with home and personal security
+practical help, like help filling in forms for insurance and assisting with home and personal security

 liaison with other organisations on behalf of victims and witnesses